-Trigger Once active, the alarm stays active until the source returns to a non-alarm state.
-Any continuous jobs chart) and they do not appear in history lists.

-(e.g. change print mode) will remain active for the duration of the alarm state.
-Trigger alarms are not annunciated in any way (e.g. no bell symbol appears at the display; no messages are printed on the a non-alarm state.
-Continuous jobs (e.g. change chart speed) remain active until the source returns to a non-alarm state (whether or not the alarm has been acknowledged).
+Trigger Once active, the alarm stays active until the alarm source returns to a non-alarm state.
+Any continuous jobs (e.g. change print mode) will remain active for the duration of the alarm state.
+Trigger alarms are not annunciated in any way (e.g. no bell symbol appears at the display; no messages are printed on the chart) and do not appear in history lists.

-Latching Once active, the alarm stays active until it is both acknowledged AND the alarm source has returned to ous jobs (e.g. change print mode) will remain active for the duration of the alarm state.
+Latching Once active, the alarm stays active until it is both acknowledged AND the alarm source has returned to a non-alarm state.
+Any continuous jobs (e.g. change chart speed) remain active until the source returns to a non-active state (whether or not he alarm has been acknowledged).

 Non-latching Once active, the alarm stays active until the alarm source returns to a non-alarm state.
-Any continu-
+Any continuous jobs (e.g. change print mode) will remain active for the duration of the alarm state.